-14 Banking services
+12 Banking services

-14.1 HSBC currently provide banking services for the Council.
-The contract expires during 2014-15 and will be re-tendered during the year.
-It is the Council's intention that even if the credit rating of the provider of its banking services falls below the minimum criteria the bank will continue to be used for short term liquidity requirements.
+- 12.1 HSBC currently provide banking services for the Council under a contract that runs to 30 September 2016.
+To secure best value for the Council, a joint procurement exercise with Cambridge City Council and South Cambridgeshire District Council is currently under way for a new banking contract from 1 October 2016. - 12.2 It is the Council's intention that should in the event of the credit rating of the provider of its banking services falling below the minimum investment criteria the bank will continue to be used for short term liquidity requirements.

-15 End of year investment report
+13 End of year investment report

-15.1 At the end of the financial year, the Council will report on its investment activity as part of its Annual Treasury Report.
+13.1 At the end of the financial year, the Council will report on its investment activity as part of its Annual Treasury Report.